 For further information contact: Dr. Anthony Pierpoint.

 Operating as a data repository for researchers and educators, CEDR is a prime example of the Department's commitment to worker and community health programs.
 The internet presence and capabilities of CEDR facilitate the sharing of information and de-identified data collected during DOE-supported epidemiologic, environmental, and related health studies.
 CEDR supports the Department of Energy's STEM Program to encourage students pursuing degrees and/or careers in Science, Technology, Engineering, and Mathematics.
 CEDR data are used by students and university teaching staff in the health sciences, biostatistics, and other allied disciplines.

 CEDR's large collection primarily pertains to occupational epidemiologic studies conducted at many nuclear weapons plants, such as Hanford, Los Alamos, Oak Ridge, Rocky Flats, and Savannah River.
-They include working and analytic data from cohort and case-control design studies, many of which have individual-level radiation exposure measurements.
+They include working and analytic data files from cohort and case-control design studies, many of which have individual-level radiation exposure measurements.
 These valuable data have many possibilities for future research exploration.
 Additionally, CEDR presents data from studies of past DOE releases of hazardous materials that entered the environment of nearby communities, as well as data from classic studies of radiation health effects, such as the radium dial painters.
 The sharing of these data, at no cost to the user, encourages independent scientific inquiry and diversity of analyses.

 Becoming an authorized user is a simple process.
 Data files in CEDR are available to those who wish to conduct statistical modeling or explore the data for research or educational purposes.
 The application forms, submitted electronically, require contact information and a brief statement of the research purpose or statistical application for which the data will be used.
 The application process requires only a form submitted to the Department of Energy.
 The CEDR application and the CEDR catalog are accessible at https://oriseapps.orau.gov/cedr/#.Xh-Uz9FYZEE.
 The CEDR catalog site also has links to a tour of CEDR on YouTube.

-CEDR "authorized" user account information and data are protected by the Federal Information Security Management Act (FISMA) and the National Institute of Standards and Technology (NIST) 800-53, state-of-the-art governmental cyber-security laws that ensure CEDR data is secure, trustworthy, and resilient.
+CEDR "authorized" user account information and data are protected by the Federal Information Security Management Act (FISMA) and the National Institute of Standards and Technology (NIST) 800-53, state-of-the-art governmental cyber-security rules that ensure CEDR data is secure, trustworthy, and resilient.